FriendlyGeekStudios/FriendlyGeeksProgrammingCrashCourse/IntroductionToProgramming.md

 ```C
 int b = 80085;
 ```
-Here, we created a variable called `b` that is of type `int` (which is short for integer) and it contains the number `80085`; We can then print that out using the nifty printf function from the hello world function:
+Here, we created a variable called `b` that is of type `int` (which is short for integer) and it contains the number `80085`; We can then print that out using the nifty `printf`  function from the hello world program:
 ```C
 #include <iostream>